 - Real-time Online Learning

 b.
-For dissertation seminars: 3-4 students with 2 professors (Co-teaching is utilized.) or 2-3 students with 1 professor.
+For dissertation seminars 1 and 2: 3-4 students with 1 professor.

 Concordia University offered a program that catered to professionals, keeping in mind they still have families.